JavGuerra/javascript-fswd/README.md

 About the source code: [GNU GENERAL PUBLIC LICENSE Version 3](LICENSE)
 About the website's own content: [(CC) BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/es/)

+See assets/font/ folder for descriptions of .ttf and .otf font licences.

 We use the Question API: [Open Trivia DB](https://opentdb.com/)

 ## Read more